-Erica Demers is in her second season as an assistant coach with the University of Iowa soccer program.
+Erica Demers is in her third season as an assistant coach with the University of Iowa soccer program.

 In her first season in Iowa City, Demers helped lead the Hawkeyes to a 14-7-1 overall and a 7-5-1 Big Ten record to notch the program's third top-five league finish since 2011.
 The seven Big Ten victories tied the program record for Big Ten wins in a single season and the 14 wins were the second-most in school history.

 After entering the Big Ten Tournament as the No. 5 seed, Iowa posted victories over No. 23 Rutgers and Northwestern to advance to the tournament championship game for a second straight season.
 Two seniors -- Cloe Lacasse and Melanie Pickert -- capped their Hawkeye careers with first-team All-Big Ten and first-team all-region honors.
 They were the first pair in school history to earn first-team all-conference honors in the same season and the first two players to garner first-team all-region recognition.